awsdocs/amazon-eks-user-guide/doc_source/csi-iam-role.md

    https://oidc.eks.region-code.amazonaws.com/id/EXAMPLED539D4633E53DE1B71EXAMPLE
    ```

-1. Create the IAM role\.
+1. Create the IAM role, granting the Kubernetes service account the `AssumeRoleWithWebIdentity` action\.

    1. Copy the following contents to a file that's named `aws-ebs-csi-driver-trust-policy.json`\.
-Replace `111122223333` with your account ID, `region-code` with your AWS Region, and `EXAMPLED539D4633E53DE1B71EXAMPLE` with the value that was returned in the previous step\.
+Replace `111122223333` with your account ID\.
+Replace `EXAMPLED539D4633E53DE1B71EXAMPLE` and `region-code` with the values returned in the previous step\.
 If your cluster is in the AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-West\) AWS Regions, then replace `arn:aws:` with `arn:aws-us-gov:`\.

       ```
       {